CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 After entering the same passphrase a second time, we receive the confirmation

 ~~~
-Your identification has been saved in /c/Users/Alfredo/.ssh/id_ed25519
+Your identification has been saved in /c/Users/Nelle/.ssh/id_ed25519
-Your public key has been saved in /c/Users/Alfredo/.ssh/id_ed25519.pub
+Your public key has been saved in /c/Users/Nelle/.ssh/id_ed25519.pub
 The key fingerprint is:
-SHA256:SMSPIStNyA00KPxuYu94KpZgRAYjgt9g4BA4kFy3g1o a.linguini@ratatouille.fr
+SHA256:SMSPIStNyA00KPxuYu94KpZgRAYjgt9g4BA4kFy3g1o nelle@numa.org
 The key's randomart image is:
 +--[ED25519 256]--+
 |^B== o.          |